fentresspaul61B/Deploy-Whisper-On-GCP/README.md

 # Deploy-Whisper-On-GCP
 In this example, I will document the steps to deploy the open AI whisper SOTA STT model on GCP cloud run with Docker.

 This is useful incase you want to ensure your data is stored on specific servers you are in control of, also, I found that given you are not experiencing a cold start, deploying whisper on GCP cloud run has generally faster and more predictable response times.
+GCP Cloud Run is more than twice the price compared to OpenAI API; however, this may be balanced based on the longer response times from OpenAI.

 ![Alt text](whisper_stt_times.png)